 - Pets are allowed only in Coach Class.
 Only on weekends in Acela Business Class.

-- No pets allowed in Sleeping cars, non-Acela Business Class, any Business Class or First Class or in food service cars.
+- Pets are not allowed in Amtrak Sleeper cars, non-Acela Business Class, any Business Class or First Class or in food service cars.

 - Pets cannot be booked with multi-ride tickets like a rail pass, on travel on dedicated Thruway Connection Services or with an unaccompanied minor.